josephdubon/tower-of-hanoi/readme.md

 Use the DOM method appendChild() to add a disk to a tower (you have already used this method many times in previous assignments).
 Note that when you use appendChild on an element that already has a parent, it is automatically removed from the old parent and added to the new one.

 Use the Element.clientWidth property to get the width of your disk elements.

-Submission (Team Leader Only)
-Push your code into your GitLab repository and deploy it via GitLab pages.
-Once you have the GitLab Pages url (ex: https://username.gitlab.io/hanoi/), go back to your code to create a README.md file, and put the GitLab Pages url, your group's thought processes/development plans, and your groupmates' names as the contents.
-Push your code to your GitLab repo once more.
-In Canvas, please submit your Gitlab Repo url and make a comment that has all your groupmates' names.
-In GitLab, add KA_Grading as a member on your project with "Reporter" permission.

-#### How to Break Down a Project

-	1. Read the requirements document in detail.
-		a.
-Take notes of important points.
-		b.
-Write down your questions.
-	2. Answer your questions!
-	3. Make a development plan.
-		a.
-Describe the entire behavior of the program in 3 (or at most 4) steps.
-Don't use any JavaScript words!
-		b.
-Break down each item into 4 (or 4) smaller steps by asking the question, "How?".
-		c.
-Repeat until it's obvious how to turn the step into JS code.
-    4. Write the code!

 #### License
 MIT License